sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 ## What is a device driver.

-A device driver is a code, that contrals a given tye of device in the compuer.
+A device driver is a code, that controls a given tye of device in the compuer.

 A device driver has three sides
 - one side talks to the kernel